 What Was The Gospel Jesus Preached?

-If we want to accurately represent Jesus, then our message must be consistent with his message.
-If we claim to be following Jesus, we can’t be proclaiming something different than he proclaimed.
-It’s extremely important that we clearly understand what Jesus preached and that we are dedicated to proclaiming the same message.
+If we want to accurately represent Jesus, then our message must consistently line up with his message, and there is nothing more fundamental that the church must present correctly than the gospel.
+So, it’s extremely important that we clearly understand what Jesus majored on when he preached, and that we are dedicated to proclaiming the same thing.

 Continue reading “What Was The Gospel Jesus Preached?”